Justin7933/Justins-Portfolio/README.md

 As a User

 ### I want to
-  Create a fitness tracker
+  view my portfolio

 ### So that
-I can see my fitness workouts in one place
+the viewer can see my work/projects

 ## links
  *Here* is the Deployed Portfolio: https://hardcore-pasteur-a5cac6.netlify.app/